 Resulting payment: Seller pays to Buyer the Collateral Requirement with respect to such Designated System.
 If payments have been made to Seller with respect to the Designated System, Seller shall return the amount of payment based on the applicable Contract Price and on the difference between the number of RECs used to calculate payment and the number of RECs Delivered from such Designated System (not to exceed the Designated System Contract Maximum REC Quantity).

-3.5
+T: The Designated System was removed pursuant to Section 3.5 due to consumer protection concerns and shall be reassigned to another Product Order.

+Resulting payment: N/A

 EXHIBIT B Contact Information for Notices